Motorway vignette Belarus 2024 → Price, where to buy it, toll road sections — Kodino

 Motorcycles Vehicles up to 3.5 t Vehicles over 3.5 t

-The annual vignette shall be valid for the whole calendar year from January 1 to December 31 of the current year, plus 15 days of the previous year (from December 17 to December 31) and the first 15 days of the following year (from January 1 to 15).
+The annual vignette is valid for the whole calendar year from 1 January to 31 December of the respective year, plus 15 days of the previous year and the first 15 days of the following year until 15 January.
+If you buy an annual vignette during the year, the start of validity is determined on the date of purchase – for example, if you buy a vignette on 5 June 2024, the vignette will be valid from 5 June 2024 until 15 January 2025.

 The monthly vignette is valid for 30 days from the selected day, the 15-day vignette is valid for the next 15 days from the selected day.